corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/setup/corda-configuration-fields.md

     * Exponential back-off multiplier base for use in determining time increment between reconnection attempts.
     * *Default:* 1.5
   * `maxBatchSize`
     * The maximum number of transactions processed in a single batch.
 Larger batches are generally processed more efficiently than smaller batches; however, larger batches may worsen latency.
 Monitor the `ProcessedBatchSize` metric exposed by the notary to determine batch utilisation.
-For more information, see :doc:`running-a-notary-cluster/notary-metrics`
+For more information, see [Highly-available notary metrics](../../notary/notary-metrics.md).
     * *Default:* 500
   * `maxBatchInputStates`
     * The maximum combined number of input states processed in a single batch.
 If the number of transactions in a batch is equal to `maxBatchSize`, but the number of states in the batch is greater than `maxBatchInputStates`, that batch will  be split into two smaller batches.